 What is Early Childhood Education?

 Early Childhood Education (ECE) is a theory of education that ties to young children, generally including preschool, kindergarten, and 1st through 3rd grade.
 While specific applications vary, much of ECE theory is based on the idea that children learn best through exploration and doing.
 The scholars Jean Piaget, Erik Erikson, John Dewey, and Lucy Sprague Mitchell were instrumental in guiding ECE to focus on children learning through play.
-This focus suggests that playing meets a child’s physical, intellectual, language, emotional, and social (PILES) needs.
+This school of thought emphasizes the idea that playing meets a child’s physical, intellectual, language, emotional, and social (PILES) needs.

-Those who wish to become teachers, will usually seek out a B.A. in Early Childhood Education and one of several teaching credentials.
-Others, who are interested in taking on leadership roles in education, will pursue a M.A. in Early Childhood Education.
+If you’re interested in becoming a teacher, pursue an early childhood education program.
+You’ll need a B.A. in Early Childhood Education and one of several teaching credentials.
+If you’re more interested in taking on leadership roles in education, look into pursuing an M.A. in Early Childhood Education.

 Currently, California is in the midst of a record shortage of teachers.
 With the shortage reaching crisis proportions, it is estimated that California will need an additional 100,000 teachers in the next decade.